zzragnar0kzz/ckau/README.md

 `ckau.exe -? [all] [<argument>]`

 Supported arguments and a brief description of each:

-`-e (--edition)` The edition of Windows to activate against.
-Specify a non-null, non-whitespace string for `<edition>`.
-This must match a valid edition in the program's internal dictionary; if it does not, or if this argument is omitted, `<edition>` will default to the edition installed on localhost.

 `-f (--force)` Automatically bypass any prompts for user input; disabled by default.